10e-ab/mule-reactor/README.md

 ```

 ### Enabling Notifications
-To receive notifications for important events such as deployments, enable notifications using the -n or --notification option:
+To receive notifications for important events such as deployments and builds, enable notifications using the -n or --notification option:

 ```
 mule-reactor --notification
 ```

 ### Monitoring Deployment Status
 If you want to monitor the deployment status by tailing the server log and receive notifications on the deployment status, use the -d or --watch-deployments option.
-Note that notifications must be enabled for this feature to work, and it might not work on Windows due to the use of tailing log files:
+Note that notifications must be enabled for this feature to work, and it might not work on Windows due if the tail command is unavailable:

 ```
 mule-reactor --notification --watch-deployments